 |

-Attachment Point (pipe connection) |
+Attachment Point |

 A fluid connection point on the symbol boundary.
 This is where pipes connect to the symbol.
-Each attachment point can be associated with a specific CAD entity to track its position. |
+AseptSoft creates these automatically based on detected pipeline connections (shown as grey dots).
+You can also add your own attachment points manually. |

 |

-Internal Junction Point |
+Internal Hub Point |

 A fluid routing point inside the symbol.
 Used to create internal flow junctions where fluid paths split or merge.
+Acts as a checkpoint where you can set rules — for example, allowing WFI through but refusing Nitrogen.
 Not directly connectable from outside the symbol. |

 |